Library By-Laws

 2. Performs other duties as may from time to time be assigned by the Board.

 Section 8.
-Secretary: Power and Duties
+Secretary: Powers and Duties

 1. Records true and accurate minutes of all regular and special meetings of the Board.